 With one pass, you’ll gain entry to iconic attractions like the Empire State Building and Madame Tussaud’s Wax Museum, as well as must-see sites like the Museum of Contemporary Art and Madison Square Garden.

 And because the pass is valid for multiple days, you can pace yourself and explore at your leisure.
 Consult with your hotel concierge or staff to find out if any multi-attraction passes are available for other destinations on your itinerary – many cities offer similar sightseeing passes that can save you time and money.

 12. Go for a trek somewhere

-You don’t have to do a rugged 1.5-mile trek that takes you to the very edge of the Northwest US Coast while avoiding mountain lions and steep cliffs as you try to make room for other people on the itty bitty trail that cuts through the woods!
+You don’t have to do a rugged 1.5-mile trek that takes you to the edge of the Northwest US Coast while avoiding mountain lions and cliffs as you try to make room for other people on the itty bitty trail that cuts through the woods!